PavelManolache/webStore/README.md

 # Description

 This will be a web movie rating app , where people may create an account and create a list of movies they like with a rating.
-Users will also be able to shre beteewn themselves their list.
+Users will also be able to share between themselves their list.

 # webStore